Bill O'Reilly

 1. Bill O'Reilly Education Background

-2. Bill O'Reilly IQ and his Career
+2. Bill O'Reilly and His Profession

 a.
 Bill O’Reilly Career